scalar-labs/scalardl-emulator/README.md

  - scan -j
  - help
  - exit
-Type '<command> -h' to display the command help.
+Type '<command> -h' to display help for the command.
 ```

 Every command has a detailed help that can be displayed with -h.
 For example: